 Collins Aerospace and Honeywell, for instance, no longer produce or support floppy disk databases.
 Both companies now offer USB-based or even wireless data loading systems.

-A good time to update your navigation database is when your aircraft is down getting its FAA-mandated ADS-B (Automatic Dependent Surveillance-Broadcast) upgrade.
+Consider updating your data loader when your aircraft is already offline getting its FAA-mandated ADS-B (Automatic Dependent Surveillance-Broadcast) upgrade.